MicrosoftDocs/intellicode/docs/intellicode-api-usage-examples.md

 1. Install the [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.intellicode-api-usage-examples)
 1. Open any supported file (PY,JS,JSX and TSX), and hover your mouse over any function call (the call must have open and close parentheses).
-1. You will see an info window appears below where you are hovering.
+1. You'll see an info window appears below where you're hovering.
 If the function you hovered is found in IntelliCode API Usage Examples' list, a list of top API usages for that function, and a link to "See Real World Examples From GitHub", will appear in that window.
 Note: you may need to scroll the informational window to see this.
 1. Click on the "See Real World Examples From GitHub" link - a results view will appear displaying code examples grouped by how common the API usage is.
 The API usage will be highlighted in blue.
 1. You can optionally click on the GitHub-labelled hyperlink within the results view to see the code in the context of the originating GitHub repository.